 - 1. Groundfish trawl licences specifically prohibit the fishing for and retention of Eulachon. - 2.
 The groundfish trawl fishery is subject to 100% at-sea monitoring and 100% dockside monitoring of catch. - 3.
 DFO has implemented a minimum mesh size of 76 mm (approximately three inches) in any part of a bottom trawl or mid-water trawl net, including the cod-end, for all waters of the Pacific Ocean, except for specific areas where more restrictive rules are in place as outlined in the groundfish IFMP. - 4.
-On April 2, 2012, DFO implemented a groundfish bottom trawl closure that "froze the bottom trawl footprint on the west coast of Canada" and implemented the industry agreed upon habitat conservation measures for protection of corals and sponges in the Pacific Region groundfish trawl fishery.
-A benefit for Eulachon of this closure was removal of current and future fishing activities in the shallow water habitat where Eulachon are known to be found. - 5.
+On April 2, 2012, DFO implemented, an industry agreed, habit conservation measure that "froze" the groundfish bottom trawl footprint in the Pacific Region for the protection of corals and sponges.
+A benefit for Eulachon of this closure was the removal of current and future fishing activities in the shallow water habitat where Eulachon are known to be found. - 5.
 DFO and the groundfish trawl industry will be developing encounter protocols for Eulachon that will require groundfish trawl harvesters to adjust their fishing activities when Eulachon are incidentally encountered.
 Encounter protocols are rapid-response procedures that could include bio sampling, enhanced monitoring and reporting requirements, immediate modification to vessel/fleet fishing activity and/or implementation of spatial/temporal closures.

-For further information on the groundfish trawl fishery, or for a copy of the current Groundfish Integrated Fisheries Management Plan, please contact Deirdre Finn, Groundfish Trawl Coordinator (236-330-4139 / deirdre.finn@dfo-mpo.gc.ca).
+For further information on the groundfish trawl fishery, or for a copy of the current Groundfish Integrated Fisheries Management Plan, please contact Lindsay Richardson-Deranger, Groundfish Trawl Coordinator (604-345-4731 / Lindsay.Richardson-Deranger@dfo-mpo.gc.ca).